lyngon/redgrease/docs/source/client.rst

 The above mentioned :ref:`Gears <client_gears_commands>` object contains a property ``config`` of type :class:`redgrease.config.Config`, through which various pre-defined and custom configuration setting can be read an written.

-This object contains readable, and for certain options also writable, properties for the predefined RedisGears confgurations.
+This object contains readable, and for certain options also writable, properties for the predefined RedisGears configurations.
 It also contains :meth:`getter <redgrease.config.Config.get>` and :meth:`setter <redgrease.config.Config.set>` methods that allows access to both the pre-defined as well as user defined configurations, in bulk.